fredrikaverpil/dotfiles/README.md

 #### Set up [HHKB](https://happyhackingkb.com/) for macOS-compatible workflow

-Note: this assumes Autohotkey and Sharpkeys are already installed.
+Note: this assumes Autohotkey Sharpkeys and PureText are already installed.

 Run from administrative Powershell prompt: